LandRegistry-Attic/borrower-frontend/application/assets/README.md

 - `application/assets/dist/**/*.*`
 - `application/templates/govuk_template.html` (This file is copied from the `govuk_template_jinja` module in `node_modules`.
 It is checked into the repository, but should not be modified manually.)

+## Environment Variables

+Please note that sensitive environment variables are inherited from the environment-store service and you would need to bring it into your devenv config for these to be set.

 ## Editing CSS and JS

 Application specific frontend code is held in `application/assets/src` - this is the only place you should be manually editing files.